 - 1 avocado sliced

 - 3 tablespoon mayonnaise

 - 1 teaspoon spicy sauce

 For the marinade:

-3 tbsp freshly squeezed lemon juice, approximately 1/2 lemon
+- 3 tablespoon freshly squeezed lemon juice approximately ½ lemon

-4. In a small bowl mix 1/4 cup rice vinegar, 1 tsp of sugar, and a pinch of salt.
+- 4. In a small bowl mix ¼ cup rice vinegar, 1 teaspoon of sugar, and a pinch of salt.
 Mix well until sugar and salt are dissolved.
 Add the mixture to the cooked sushi rice and mix gently to combine.

 - 5. Mix mayonnaise with the spicy sauce.
 Set aside.

 - 6. Place some sushi rice on the bottom of a serving bowl.
 Top with marinated fish, diced cucumbers, grated carrots, sliced avocado, and steamed edamame.
 Add a dollop of mayonnaise and sprinkle with roasted sesame seeds.

 - The poke bowl is ready to be served!
 Enjoy!